krishnakanthnakka/MammoSAE/README.md

     print(f"Loading SAE checkpoint from: {ckpt_path}")
     state_dict = torch.load(ckpt_path)

+    # load the weights into the SAE
     autoencoder.load_state_dict(state_dict)
     ```

 - **MammoCLIP:** Download the pretrained MammoCLIP checkpoints from [Hugging Face](https://huggingface.co/shawn24/Mammo-CLIP) and place them in the `Mammo_CLIP_weights/` directory.
 ---

+### VinDr Dataset

+- We follow similar preprocessing pipeline and scripts from the [Mammo-CLIP](https://github.com/batmanlab/Mammo-CLIP) codebase.
+Please download all relevant dataset files such as annotations csv file and images.

+- We download the VinDr dataset images from the Kaggle project.
+Please see [here](https://www.kaggle.com/datasets/shantanughosh/vindr-mammogram-dataset-dicom-to-png) for more details.

-### SAE Performance
+### SAE Generalization

+- Our MammoSAE is trained on the local features of the `finetuned suspicious calcification` prediction model.
+To understand its effectivness in reconstructing other models (such as for different concept or for different training phase like pretrainign), we conduct the below experiment.

--  We reconstruct the local features at the last layer of the Mammo-CLIP backbone with SAE using
+-  We reconstruct the local features at the last layer of the Mammo-CLIP backbone with SAE for different models and concepts,  using

     ```sh
     bash scripts/eval_with_sae_reconstruction.sh